Drop in-wedding

 We are bringing our children.
 Can they enter with us?

-Children up to the age of 15 can enter with you through the Wedding Entrance and will pay the regular entrance fee.
+Children up to and including the age of 15 have free admission and may enter with you through the Wedding Entrance.
+Older children and teenagers enter through Skansen’s regular entrances with a one-day ticket or an annual pass.

 -

-We have a large group of guests.
-Will they be able to see and hear the ceremony?
+We have many guests – will everyone be able to see and hear the ceremony?

 -